grafana/grafana/docs/sources/datasources/pyroscope/configure-pyroscope-data-source.md

 ## Additional settings

-Use the down-arrow to expand the **Additional settings** section to view these options.
+Use the down arrow to expand the **Additional settings** section to view these options.

 ### Advanced HTTP settings

 The Grafana Proxy deletes forwarded cookies.
-Use the **Allowed cookies** field to specify cookies by name that should be forwarded to the data source.
+Use the **Allowed cookies** field to specify cookies  that should be forwarded to the data source by name.

 The **Timeout** field sets the HTTP request timeout in seconds.